Be a hunger-fighting hero.

 Can I bring food to donate?

 Of course, we welcome that!
 We always appreciate donations of tuna and peanut butter or other suggested items.
 If you are interested in coordinating a food drive, check out our Give Food section.

 Can children volunteer?

 Yes!
-For children 13 and under (not yet in high school), they can volunteer with parents or guardians helping package toilet paper or clip and organize coupons.
-For children 14 and older (in high school), they can volunteer without a parent or guardian in our warehouse helping sort through donations or stock shelves.
+We accept volunteers who are 14 (in high school) or older.
+They can volunteer without a parent or guardian in our warehouse helping sort through donations or stock shelves.

 Do you accept people who need to do community service?